- 1 Why Small Businesses Need A Website

 Move Visitors Around

 When a website visitor lands on a page on your site, you will want them to be able to move around within your website to discover other things about your business.
 A website lets you direct traffic with navigation tools.
 Plus, if you have social media feeds that offer different content from your business, you can easily share this information or send them to those places as well.

 Your website can include eCommerce functionality.
-This means that customers that are seeking your products or services at any time of the day or night can purchase them without the need of a physical storefront or salespeople.
+This means that customers who are seeking your products or services at any time of the day or night can purchase them without the need of a physical storefront or salespeople.
 The best part of this is that these customers can live anywhere around the country or world and generate revenue that you would never have been able to before without a website.

-Instead of customers having to phone you to find out specific things about your business, products or services, the content on your website should be detailed enough to provide answers to your customers’ most frequently asked questions.
+Instead of customers having to phone you to find out specific things about your business, products, or services, the content on your website should be detailed enough to provide answers to your customers’ most frequently asked questions.
 To assist with this, you can add a FAQ page to your website that lists common questions along with the answers.
-This clears up a lot of possible misunderstandings and saves you time answering phone calls asking the same questions over and over.
+This clears up a lot of possible misunderstandings and saves you time answering phone calls and asking the same questions over and over.

 Bring You Leads

 A website is a lot like a giant net used for fishing.
 It can capture a lot of visitors and out of those visitors, there should be some potential leads.
 With clear and concise calls to action, those visitors with even a slight interest in what you are offering should reach out to find out more.
 These leads are generated when you are busy, not at work, or sleeping.

 Now you know why a website is important for small businesses.
 Essentially, with the technology available to us these days, a website is one of the most effective ways to reach a customer base that may otherwise not know you are in business.
 The importance of a website for small businesses goes beyond being simply a glossy brochure for your business, rather it becomes a vital part of your business operation.